tonygermano/webswing-mirror/documentation/docs/app/swing.md

 `swingSessionTimeout`: Specifies how long (seconds) will be the swing application left running after the user closes the browser.
 User can reconnect in this interval and continue in last session.

+`sessionMode`: Select session behavior when user reconnects to application.
+Available options:

+1. `ALWAYS_NEW_SESSION`: New swing application is started for every Webswing session.
+(Session timeout will be set to 0)
+2. `CONTINUE_FOR_BROWSER`: Webswing session can be resumed **in the same browser** after connection is terminated (Session timeout applies).
+3. `CONTINUE_FOR_USER`: Swing session can be resumed **by the same user** from any computer after the connection is terminated(Session timeout applies).

 `theme`: Select one of the default window decoration themes or a enter path to a XFWM4 theme folder.

 `authentication`: If set to `false`, the application will be accessible for anonymous user.
 If `true` only authenticated user is allowed to use this application.
 False setting will be ignored if `authorization` option is `true`.

 `authorization`: Set authorized access to this application.
 Only users with role same as application's name can access this application.

 `isolatedFs`: If enabled, this setting will force the JFileChooser to stay inside isolated folder.
 The new isolated folder is created in `${homeDir}/upload`